andy-tomkinson/japanimaniacs/_posts/2018-09-20-osaka-nara.markdown

 Hot chocolates count of the day: 3.

-Andy is taked with choosing our dinner venue.
+Andy is tasked with choosing our dinner venue.
 It is a quest.
 He finds two very close and highly recommended ramen places.
 We start with the furthest.
 There is a queue outside and a machine.